-According to Whittemore et al.~\cite{whittemore2001validity}, three of the most influential criteria had, at the turn of the century, been outlined by Lincoln and Guba~\cite{lincoln1985naturalistic, guba1994competing}, Maxwell~\cite{maxwell1992understanding} and Sandelowski~\cite{sandelowski1986problem, sandelowski1993rigor}.
-Lincoln and Guba~\cite{lincoln1985naturalistic, guba1994competing} propose five criteria for naturalistic inquirers - credibility, transferability, dependability, confirmability, and authenticity.
+According to Whittemore et al.~\cite{whittemore2001validity}, three of the most influential criteria have been outlined by Lincoln and Guba~\cite{lincoln1985naturalistic, guba1994competing}, Maxwell~\cite{maxwell1992understanding} and Sandelowski~\cite{sandelowski1986problem, sandelowski1993rigor} at the turn of the century.
+Lincoln and Guba~\cite{lincoln1985naturalistic, guba1994competing} propose five criteria for naturalistic inquirers: credibility, transferability, dependability, confirmability, and authenticity.
 Maxwell~\cite{maxwell1992understanding} further articulated the need for integrity and criticality, whereas Sandelowski~\cite{sandelowski1993rigor} advocated for creativity and artfulness.

 Based on these criteria, Whittemore et al.~\cite{whittemore2001validity} suggest that one can divide qualitative research criteria into two categories: primary and secondary criteria.
-The primary criteria (credibility, authenticity, criticality, and integrity) are necessary to all qualitative inquiry, whereas the secondary criteria (explicitness, vividness, creativity, thoroughness, congruence, and sensitivity) provide further benchmarks of quality and are considered to be more flexible as applied to particular studies. ~\cite{whittemore2001validity}
+The primary criteria (credibility, authenticity, criticality, and integrity) are necessary to all qualitative inquiries, whereas the secondary criteria (explicitness, vividness, creativity, thoroughness, congruence, and sensitivity) provide further benchmarks of quality and are considered to be more flexible as applied to particular studies~\cite{whittemore2001validity}.

 There are also been other researchers besides Whittemore that, in an attempted to identify the most important quality criteria, have aggregated and improved previous research.
 Drawing on previous research by Giacomini et al.~\cite{giacomini2000users} and Hammersley~\cite{hammersley1990reading}, Malterud~\cite{malterud2001qualitative} identifies relevance, validity, and reflexivity as three essential pillars of quality in qualitative studies.
-In addition, Elliot et al.~\cite{elliott1999evolving} claim that they built their criteria based on a list of more than forty diff̊erent quality standards.
-The resulting list consisted of eleven principles: method appropriateness, openness, theoretical sensitivity (relating findings to existing knowledge), bracketing of expectations, replicability (describing methods), saturation generalizability (sampling adequacy for purpose), credibility checks, grounding (in examples), coherence, uncovering self-evidence to reader and intelligibility (communicability).
+In addition, Elliot et al.~\cite{elliott1999evolving} claim that they built their criteria based on a list of more than forty different quality standards.
+The resulting list consisted of eleven principles: method appropriateness, openness, theoretical sensitivity (relating findings to existing knowledge), bracketing of expectations, replicability (describing methods), saturation generalizability (sampling adequacy for purpose), credibility checks, grounding (in examples), coherence, uncovering self-evidence to the reader and intelligibility (communicability).